gbif/ipt/IPTReleaseNotes233.wiki.md

 ### B. Post-upgrade instructions

 Following the upgrade, a warning message may appear indicating the some resources failed to load.
-This is caused when an old resource is missing required metadata.
+This is caused when an old resource is missing required metadata hence it hasn't been republished for a long time.
 Resource managers can fix this problem by re-publishing the affected resources.

 New in IPT 2.3.x is the ability to publish sample-based data.
 Once the upgrade is complete, the IPT administrator must install the Darwin Core Event core.
 Note the Darwin Core Event core is installed by default in new installations.